Box office territory: Overview

 In box office parlance, "North America" is a territory that comprises the United States and Canada, despite there being 23 countries within the geographical definition of North America.
 In context of the box office, North America is traditionally considered the territory with the largest gross.
 (It was overtaken by China in 2020.)
 Kelly Crabb wrote in her 2005 book The Movie Business that North America has traditionally represented the largest "source of revenues" and also has had "the world's most important" film distribution companies located in it.

 In 2020, China became the largest box office territory, overtaking North America in gross total.
 The transition, long anticipated by analysts, was accelerated by the COVID-19 pandemic.

-Japan was originally the second-largest box office territory before it was surpassed by China in 2011.
+Japan was the second-largest box office territory before it was surpassed by China in 2011.
 In 2019, the next three largest territories were the South Korea, United Kingdom, and France.

 The box office territory of the United Kingdom comprises the UK and Ireland.
 Malta's box office is added to the UK and Ireland total by at least one data provider.
 The countries of Belgium, the Netherlands, and Luxembourg, together known as Benelux, are sometimes treated as a single box office territory, although the data is also reported separately for each country by some data providers.

 Mexico, whose box office gross is reported separately from the "North American" data, is the top box office territory in Latin America.